Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 Zimmerman issues instructions for Wheeler's appearance on Sean Hannity's show later that evening.
 "Reread the story we sent you last night [that contained the invented quotes] and stick to the script," she texts Wheeler.

 Despite his misgivings, Wheeler plays along.
-On Hannity's show, Wheeler says he doesn't know personally about Rich's emails or computers but says that a "very credible" federal investigator says "he laid eyes on the case file."
+On Hannity's show, Wheeler says he doesn't personally know about Rich's emails or computers but says that a "very credible" federal investigator says "he laid eyes on the case file."
 Wheeler offers energetic speculation though not much more: "When you look at that with the totality of everything else that I found in this case it's very consistent for a person with my experience to begin to think well perhaps there were some e-mail communications between Seth and WikiLeaks."

 The aftermath